Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 	</figure>

 	MPR encoders will always produce more accurate BTT results than OPR encoders.
 One reason for this is because MPR encoders capture high frequency shaft torsional vibration.
 This allows us to remove it from the AoAs.
 An OPR encoder cannot capture this torsional vibration.
 High frequency shaft torsional vibration therefore *appears* as high-frequency content in our AoAs when we use OPR encoders.

-	MPR encoder signal processing is, however, nontrivial.
-For instance, we have assumed here all encoder sections have the same circumferential width.
-This is almost never the case.
-We will not venture into the dark art of MPR encoders here.
-That's a topic for a future tutorial.